Imtiyaz-Rahman/Image-Arcade/README.md

 ### Mood board

-When developing the look of the Image Arcade, a lot of effort was put into creating the initial idea, such as the use of the mood board as shown in the image below.
+When developing the look of the Image Arcade, a lot of effort was put into creating the initial idea, such as the use of the mood board as shown in Figure 6.
 This mood board was a collection of different images from other websites that were presented on the [awwwards](https://www.awwwards.com/) website that showcase unique and interesting sites, creating inspiration for the Image Arcade.
 The images help to understand the overall design, as the intention would be to use an API to display interesting images to the user.

+Figure 6

 ![Mood board](readme-images/figma-moodboard.png)